lapinek/platform-scripting/README.md

 You can try out your script by validating it, as described in the [IDM Docs](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/#script-endpoint).
 In order to be able to access the `/script` endpoint you will need to authorize your client for making request to the IDM `/script` endpoint.
 In ForgeOps, you would need to provide an access token from `amadmin` user.
 The token will need to be associated with the `openid` scope.

-For this example, we will describe how you can create `scripts` OAuth 2.0 client in [ForgeRock Access Management](https://www.forgerock.com/platform/access-management) (AM), which can be performed with the following cURL command:
+For this example, we will describe how you can create "scripts" OAuth 2.0 client in [ForgeRock Access Management](https://www.forgerock.com/platform/access-management) (AM), which can be performed with the following cURL command:

 ```bash
 curl -k 'https://default.iam.example.com/am/json/realms/root/realm-config/agents/OAuth2Client/scripts' \